rimshub/Arduino-Security-Alarm-System/README.md

 # Arduino-Security-Alarm-System
+I did this projecr back in December, 2019.
+It is my first-semester project.
+I thought I should share it for others' benefit.
+Here you go! 😀
 Hardware based project with C programming at the back-end.
 Built with Arduino Mega 2560 and other components, Arduino IDE, and Fritzing.

 ![](https://github.com/rimshub/Arduino-Security-Alarm-System/blob/main/Hardware.PNG)